-Top ivory investigator killed in Kenya
+Leading US ivory investigator killed in Kenya

 "He was the point person on this but what concerns me is it seems like the war is not over.
 It has gone underground and has become much more dangerous," he added.

 The sale of rhino horn and elephant tusks is very lucrative on the international market.
-Speaking in an interview with travel magazine, Nomad, late last year, Bradley Martin said: "The wholesale price for a full horn in Asia peaked at about $65,000 per kilo for African rhino horn; the price has steadily gone down, and in January, it was $28,000 a kilo.
+Speaking in an interview with travel magazine Nomad late last year, Bradley Martin said: "The wholesale price for a full horn in Asia peaked at about $65,000 per kilo for African rhino horn; the price has steadily gone down, and in January, it was $28,000 a kilo.

 "The curious thing is that the price of rhino horn dropped, but poaching hasn't dropped.
 That's true for elephants as well.
 A poaching gang of, say, three people gets about $2,300 a kilo.
 An average rhino here carries three kilos so a poaching gang would get more than $6,000.
 That's a hell of a lot of money."